Classic Chicken Salad with A Holiday Spin

 Continuing, she writes about “Forcemeat” mixtures (the process of mixing meat and fat) and “cold chicken” being a “great improvement,” adding her thoughts on seasoning and, in particular, how “Tarragon gives a French flavour (flavor).”

 Then here’s where things start to get fascinating.
 See, the recipe I mentioned from Rundell’s book isn’t a French recipe.
 Or maybe it is.
 You see, the recipe is in an English cookbook.

-It’s important to note that France influenced cooking around this time being at least partly due to the politics of cooking in the late 18th century.
+It’s important to note that France influenced cooking around this time, at least partly due to the politics of cooking in the late 18th century.
 Due to complex historical events and economic realities (France’s centralized position among Western European nations, several famous cookbooks created by the chefs for French Kings and other elites, etc.) France had the reputation of being the ‘height’ of European cuisine.
 So, there was great popularity for French food and French Chefs in countries like England and Germany.
-It was also about this time when mayonnaise comes into the picture.
+It was also about this time when mayonnaise came into the picture.